izanhzh/Amos.Abp/README.md

 # Temp Table
 + What is an SQL Temp Table (https://www.databasestar.com/sql-temp-table/)
 + At present, only SQL Server Temp Table is implemented.
-If you use other databases, you can expand the database support by implementing `ITempTableCreator`, `ITempTableBulkExecutor` interfaces
+If you use other database provider, you can expand the database support by implementing `ITempTableCreator`, `ITempTableBulkExecutor` interfaces

 1. Add the `Amos.Abp.Domain` Nuget package to your Domain layer
 2. Create TempTable class in the Domain layer